-Have you finally decided to take the plunge and become that new startup company?
+Have you finally decided to take the plunge and start that new startup?
 Do you have a new product, project or event you will be releasing in the near future?
 One of the first things that you should start thinking about is your logo.
 Your logo becomes the undeniable identity of your company or project for years to come.
 It will be the first thing your customers associate with your product or company.
 So it needs to deliver your marketing message as quickly and efficiently as possible.
 With that in mind, this edition of “Getting Graphic” will examine some of the most important attributes I focus on when I have been asked to create a logo.

 1. What things actually need a logo?